SarahYLawrence/Bulldog_AI_vs_Human/README.md

 - If the player ends the turn, the accumulated turn score is added to their total score.
 - The first player to reach 104 points wins the game.

-The game implments difrent bot stragies that humans can play agenst.
+The game implments diffrent bot stragies that humans can play agenst.

 ## Bot Stratges